Michael B. Jordan Posts Flirty Comment in Honor of Lori Harvey's B-Day

-Michael B. Jordan Posts Flirty Comment in Honor of Lori Harvey's 24th Birthday
+Michael B. Jordan Posts Flirty Comment and Romantic Pic in Honor of Lori Harvey's 24th Birthday

 Michael B. Jordan's getting flirty on social media!
 When Lori Harvey posted a series of pics in honor of her 24th birthday on Wednesday, her actor beau turned on the charm in the comment section.